mojomanphx/Lucky7-school-project/README.md

 **_My Thoughts_**

 This was one of the final projects in my Java II class.
-The program is a great example of my understanding and practical application of object oriented programming concepts.
-It uses methods effetively to capture Object Orientation and extends the JPanel with the impliments ActionListner to demostrate my understanding of inheritance.
+The program is a great example of my understanding and practical application of object-oriented programming concepts.
+It uses methods effectively to capture Object Orientation and extends the JPanel with the implements ActionListener to demonstrate my understanding of inheritance.
 The program utilizes a variety of nested loops to effectively handle a multitude of tasks from loading and changing arrays, building / loading / assigning properties to objects, making decisions and analyzing information.
 The program required a large majority of the skills I learned during both my Java I & II classes to complete.
 I feel that this is a good barometer of type of work that I deliver.

 **_Changes_**

-There is a bunch of things that I am proud of in this program but I would still make significant changes.
+There is a bunch of things that I am proud of in this program, but I would still make significant changes.
-* I would want to make the game a mult-player game with players alternating turns with scores being displayed after every turn.
+* I would want to make the game a multi-player game with players alternating turns with scores being displayed after every turn.
 * I would also create a file that could hold player stats to track overall play over time.
-* Also I would add additional graphics and animations to increase the overall appeal and playablity.
+* Also I would add additional graphics and animations to increase the overall appeal and playability.